Analyzing Use of High Privileges on Android: An Empirical Case Study of Screenshot and Screen Recording Applications: Empirical Case Study

-Unlike taking screenshot, screen recording is the function that users could not obtain by either third party apps without signature level permission, or any solution provided by Android OS.
-Keyword ``\textit{screen recording}'' has been searched on Google Play Store.
-The number of apps found is much less than the searching result of ``screenshot''.
-However, most of screen recording apps are using ADB workaround to achieve its functionality.
-In this project, one recording app, \textit{FREE screen recorder NO ROOT} developed by ``Invisibility Ltd'' (Noted as app III), has also been chosen and analysed in case studies.
+In this section, we perform our case studies on 3 apps that use ADB workaround to achieve screenshot function.
+Firstly, we analysis the app titled as \emph{Screenshot Ultimate} developed by ``icecoldapps'' and we note it as app I. Then we study the app named \emph{No Root Screenshot It} developed by ``edwardkim'', which is represented by app II.
+After that, we conduct our analysis on the third app called \emph{FREE screen recorder NO ROOT}, which is produced by ``Invisibility Ltd'' and noted as app III.

-\subsubsection{App I -- ``Screenshot Ultimate''}
+\subsection{App I -- Screenshot Ultimate.}

-``Screenshot Ultimate'' is one typical screenshot app that does not require a rooted device.
+``\emph{Screenshot Ultimate}'' is a typical screenshot app that does not require a rooted device.
 It supports screenshot taking through ADB workaround.
-However, it is not like the deal above board since too obvious instruction may bring Google's restriction.
-The ADB workaround is mentioned in a paragraph of ``Help'' instruction, and the URL to download the script and other necessary files are given in another place and could only be found in ``Setting'' $\rightarrow$ ``Capture Methods'' $\rightarrow$ ``Manual''.
-Overall, it is still kind of good experience because of detailed step-by-step instruction and troubleshooting notes.
+However, that usage is veiled since too obvious instruction may lead to a ban from Google.
+The ADB workaround is mentioned in a paragraph of ``Help'' instruction, and the URL to download the script and other necessary files are given in another place and could only be found on the screen display within the app.
+The developer has provided detailed step-by-step instruction and troubleshooting notes.